 The caves are also surrounded by lush greenery and an amazing cover of the surrounding hills.
 As you stand on the peak here where the caves are located you will be able to spot many other such rock cut artifacts and cave type remnants on the slopes and peaks of the surrounding ranges.
 The view of the lovely Krishna River flowing with all its strength is also just mind blowing.

-Undavalli Caves Information
+Undavalli Caves Travel Tips

 - This is an amazing place to get some nice clicks.